Skip to content

 For additional options and best practices, see the Helm upgrade documentation.

-Advanced configuration#
+Production configuration#

-Use the following command to view all available configuration options for the TheHive Helm chart:
+Use the following command to view all available configuration options for the thehive Helm chart:

 helm show values strangebee/thehive